readthedocs/blog/search-improvements.rst

 Google Summer of Code
 ^^^^^^^^^^^^^^^^^^^^^
 Google Summer of Code is a global program where students work with an open source organization on a 3 month programming project.
-The core team of Read The Docs proposed some `Project Ideas`_, one of them was **Refactor & improve our search code**.
+The core team of Read the Docs proposed some `Project Ideas`_, one of them was **Refactor & improve our search code**.
 I (`Safwan Rahman`_) was keen to get my hands dirty with Elasticsearch_ and grasped the opportunity to do so by applying for this project and I got accepted.